prtkgpt/questdb.io/blog/2020-10-16-taxi-drivers-are-options-traders.md

 For the vast majority of rides, drivers can expect to average below 12mph.

 <img
-  alt="A chart showing the evolution of the distribution of NYC cab drivers' average speeds over time" className="screenshot--shadow screenshot--docs" src="/img/blog/2020-10-16/distribution-speed-over-time.png" />
+  alt="A chart showing the evolution of the distribution of NYC cab drivers' average speed over time" className="screenshot--shadow screenshot--docs" src="/img/blog/2020-10-16/distribution-speed-over-time.png" />